svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

   scale_color_manual(values = c("#377EB8", "#E41A1C")) +
   geom_pointrange(size=.8) +
   labs(color = "", shape = "",
-       x = "", y = "Expected Probability of Voting for Donald Trump (with 95% Intervals)", title = "The Effect of Cognitive Racism on Voting for Donald Trump in 2016, by Partisanship", subtitle = "Increasing levels of cogitive racism started to break white voters for Donald Trump among the not-strong Democrats.", caption = "Data: CCES, 2016.
+       x = "Level of Partisanship", y = "Expected Probability of Voting for Donald Trump (with 95% Intervals)", title = "The Effect of Cognitive Racism on the Likelihood of Voting for Donald Trump in 2016, by Partisanship", subtitle = "Increasing levels of cognitive racism started to break white voters for Donald Trump among the not-strong Democrats.", caption = "Data: CCES, 2016.
 Sample: white respondents residing in IN, MI, OH, PA, and WI.")
 ```